How to make a rustic shutter cabinet out of reclaimed wood

 I love making rustic projects—today’s project is a rustic shutter cabinet made from reclaimed fencing.
-I still have LOT of this stuff stored in an outbuilding.
+There is still have LOT of this stuff stored in the woodshed.

 I picked up two shutters last fall—got a really great deal on them.